Narayana108/awesome-privacy/README.md

 >Don't trust free services.

->If you can, use tor instead of a vpn, its much more secure and private, tho it
+>If you can, use Tor instead of a VPN, its much more secure and private, tho it
 >is slower

 - [VPN Comparison list](https://thatoneprivacysite.net/)